Purvesh-PJ/wordpress_custom_themes/README.md

-# WordPress Custom Theme Using GPT
+# Wordpress Custom Theme With Chat-GPT
 This repository contains custom WordPress themes developed using `chat-GPT` (Generative Pre-trained Transformer) technology.The theme are designed to provide unique and dynamic styling the power of AI to create engaging and visually appealing websites.

 # Installation